 - 1 large carrot diced

-- 1 cup diced bell peppers
+- 1 cup Mushroom chopped

-- 3 green onions / spring onions finely chopped
+- 2-3 green onions / spring onions finely chopped

-- 1.5 tablespoons brown sugar
+- 1.5 tablespoons Brown Sugar

 - Salt to season

-- In the Instant Pot, add 1.5 cups of water, followed by the trivet that comes with the IP
+- In the Instant Pot, add 1.5 cups of water, followed by the trivet

 - In a heat-safe container, add 2 cups jasmine rice.
 To the rice, add 1.5 cups water.

-- Garnish with more green onions and serve.
+- Garnish with green onions and serve.